 By the 1980s, the developed countries were much more integrated than just decades earlier, with diverse multicultural cities and women in high positions.
 From our 21st century vantage, universal human rights seem only logical.
 But no civil rights movement was easily won.
 For every demographic with something to gain, there was another demographic afraid of loss.
 Only afterward do we appreciate the value of diversity and equal opportunity.

 Reliable birth control is one of the quietest but most impactful revolutions of the last few centuries.
-It is also one of the most fascinating themes, a thread that runs through public health, women’s rights, family dynamics, and even geopolitics and evolution.
+It is also one of the most fascinating themes, a thread that runs through family dynamics, public health, women’s rights, geopolitics, and even human evolution.

 Strictly speaking, birth control has a long history going back to ancient times.
 Early contraceptive methods were not particularly easy or effective, leaving abortion as a common form of birth control.
 Contraception was not at the forefront of people’s minds anyway.
 Large families were helpful for farm work, and high birth rates helped counteract high child mortality rates.